What is Tawarruq and Enah?

 - Bank-B uses this amount to fulfill its financial needs, and pays the amount to Bank-A, over the agreed period of time.

-Tawarruq Contract and Enah are discussed in more details during the Islamic banking courses, Islamic finance course, and diploma in Islamic banking programs, offered by AIMS through highly interactive learning contents.
+Tawarruq Contract and Enah are discussed in more details during the Islamic banking and finance courses and masters in Islamic banking and finance programs, offered by AIMS through highly interactive learning contents.

 Islamic Banking Practices: